-The other proposal considers interaction-free measurements that are used to implement essential parts of quantum computations, notably CNOT gates and entanglement [8,10-13].
-CNOT gates are essential for quantum computing
+The other proposal considers interaction-free measurements that are used to implement essential parts of quantum computations, notably CNOT gates and entanglement [8, 10, 11, 12, 13].
+CNOT gates are essential for quantum computing because they enable us to set up any quantum gate and therefore to implement any available algorithm.
+Entanglement appears in almost all blueprints of quantum computer candidates.

-In constructing an interaction-free CNOT gate, Hiroo Azuma [10] uses a positron as a straight moving control qubit that blocks (N times, where $N\rightarrow\infty$) the paths of a zigzagging electron-a target qubit.
+In constructing an interaction-free CNOT gate, Hiroo Azuma [10] uses a positron as a straight moving control qubit that blocks (N times, where $N \to \infty$) the paths of a zigzagging electron-a target qubit.
 The CNOT gate is constructed not directly but using Bell-basis measurements by the method of Gottesman-Chuang [14].
 In the Méthot-Wicker method, the qubits of the CNOT gate are two-level atoms, and photons only pass information between atoms [13].
-Gilchrist, White, and Munro [8] do use atoms as control qubits and photons as target qubits in a quantum Zeno setup, but to obtain a gate which could be called a "destructive" CNOT gate, since one of the target qubits must be destroyed and therefore one of the four outputs of the standard CNOT gate is not available.
+Gilchrist, White, and Munro [8] do use atoms as control qubits and photons as target qubits in a quantum Zeno setup, but to obtain a gate which could be called a destructive CNOT gate, since one of the target qubits must be destroyed and therefore one of the four outputs of the standard CNOT gate is not available.

-In this paper we propose a "nondestructive" CNOT gate in which a two-level atom in a trap is the control qubit and a photon interrogating it-without transferring a single quantum of energy to it-is the target qubit.
+In this paper we propose a nondestructive CNOT gate in which a two-level atom in a trap is the control qubit and a photon interrogating it-without transferring a single quantum of energy to it-is the target qubit.
 "Nondestructive" means that all four modes of the gate are available.
-[15] The proposal is an elaboration of the CNOT-gate setup put forward in Ref. [[16] p.166].
+[15] The proposal is an elaboration of the CNOT-gate setup put forward in Ref.
+[16, p.
+166].
 A particular feature of the gate is that the target qubit can also physically control its control qubit by preventing the latter from entering into a superposition of its two available states.
-We carry out this interaction-free interrogation with the help of a photon resonator, and we prepare the atom by stimulated Raman adiabatic passage (STIRAP).
+We carry out this interaction-free interrogation with the help of a photon resonator, and we prepare the atom by stimulated Raman adiabatic passage, STIRAP.

 We organize the paper as follows.
-In Secs.
-II and III we briefly present those details of interaction-free and STIRAP experiments, respectively, that are indispensable for understanding the construction of our CNOT gate.
+In Sections II and III we briefly present those details of interaction-free and STIRAP experiments (respectively) that are indispensable for understanding the construction of our CNOT gate.
 In Sec.
 IV we present the interaction-free CNOT gate itself, and in Sec.
 V an interaction-free control of superposition.
 The conclusion of the paper is given in Sec.
 VI.